ChatNowApp/ChatNowApp.github.io/_pages/privacypolicy.md

 **Privacy Policy**

-KunLun Studio built the XSpaceSecure app as a Free app.
-This SERVICE is provided by KunLun Studio at no cost and is intended for use as is.
+BITL Studio built the XSpaceSecure app as a Free app.
+This SERVICE is provided by BITL Studio at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.